What to wear to the races this year

 Hats or fascinators are still customary for the ladies, and the official flower for ‘the race that stops the nation’ is a yellow rose.

-So you can meet the Melbourne Cup dress code for the Members’ areas, or just to look stylish on the day, here are some tips on what to wear.
+So whether your aim is to meet the Melbourne Cup dress code for the Members’ areas, or you just want to look stylish on the day, here are some tips on what to wear.

 Melbourne Cup dress code for men